Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Linear System Model of TD-learning

-In this section, we study a discrete-time linear system model of~\cite{precup2001off}, and establish its finite-time analysis based on the stability analysis of linear systems.
-The following notations will be frequently used throughout this paper; hence, we define them in advance for convenience. \begin{definition} $\,$ \begin{enumerate} \item Maximum state-action visit probability:
+In this section, we investigate a discrete-time linear system model that corresponds to~\cref{algo:TD1} and conduct a finite-time error analysis based on stability analysis of linear systems.
+To enhance clarity and facilitate easy reference, we summarize the definitions of the following notations, which will be extensively utilized throughout this paper. \begin{definition} $\,$ \begin{enumerate} \item Maximum state visit probability: $d_{\max} := \max_{s\in {\mathcal S}} d(s) \in (0,1)$